 You can also use a combination of free and paid tickets to increase the perceived value of your event.
 Researchers say that “small differences draw more attention than identical attributes" and that people compare the important attributes that are similar in both cases to perceive the value of each one.
 In other words, the paid tickets (even if the price is nominal) can increase the perceived value of the free tickets by highlighting the similarities between both.
 For example, say you’re offering a workshop and an activity for both your paid and free tickets.
 Your attendees will perceive the value of that workshop and activity to be more as it’s part of the paid ticket class too.

 Communicate early, communicate well

 Emails are one of the easiest and most effective ways to communicate with attendees.
 They’re pretty cost-effective too, especially if email campaigns are included in your event management software.
 Send around five reminders to attendees at specific time periods before your event begins: one week, three days, one day, two hours, and 10 minutes.
 Apart from this, you can also send them an email asking them to confirm their attendance at your event.

-Another thing you can do is getting your attendees to sign into the virtual event platform a few days before the event.
-This way, they can get a hang of the platform and, as they’re already signed in, they’ll be more ready to attend the event.
+Another thing you can do is get your attendees to sign into the virtual event platform a few days before the event.
+This way, they can get a hang of the platform and, as they've already signed in, they’ll be more ready to attend the event.